-- All teachers new to teaching and new to CTHS receive an official mentor teacher trained through the district's Master Mentor process. - Experienced teachers new to CTHS receive a campus buddy teacher to assist them with campus procedures and support.
+• All teachers new to teaching and new to CTHS receive an official mentor teacher trained through the district's Master Mentor process and receive a district RISE support staff member assigned to assist them.

-- Paraprofessional staff receive professional development opportunities through both district and campus staff development. - Administrative staff receive professional development opportunities through both district and campus staff development as well as conferences specific to their job assignment.
+- Experienced teachers new to CTHS receive a campus buddy teacher to assist them with campus procedures and support. - Paraprofessional staff receive professional development opportunities through both district and campus staff development. - Administrative staff receive professional development opportunities through both district and campus staff development as well as conferences specific to their job assignment.